dudublessed/EducaMente-Project/README.md

 <!-- Linha Invisível -->
 <p>&nbsp;</p>

-- Configure your IDE for C# with MySQL and get this code project from here.
+- Configure your IDE for C# with MySQL and get the code from this website (GitHub).
 - Change the connection string with your MySql UserName (the default is root) and your password.
 - Test it out!